filusn/ny_squirrels/README.md

 location, behaviour and more.

 This repository contains simple application made with [Streamlit][3].
-It contains a short analysis and visualisations of data from Squirrel Census.
+Inside there is a short analysis and visualisation of part of the
+NY squirrels dataset.
+The application was made to try out Streamlit.

 [1]: https://www.thesquirrelcensus "The Squirrel Census"